Data Types in JavaScript

 JavaScript Data Types

-Let’s understand the first three primitive data types with various example programs.
+Let’s understand the first three primitive data types in JavaScript through various example programs.

 JavaScript Primitive Data Types

 Primitive data types are the set of all basic building blocks for which data represents.
-They are manipulated by value.
+They are manipulated directly by their values.
 In JavaScript, there are three types of primitive data types.

 • Numbers